Cheaters: Trying to Control the Situation Makes it Worse

 Using Aggression and Threats

-Sometimes cheaters get sick of their betrayed partner being so angry, and in response, they get aggressive.
-The most common ways to do this involve emotional and/or financial threats, like the following:
+Sometimes cheaters struggle with their betrayed partner being so angry, and in response, they get aggressive.
+The most common ways to do this involve emotional or financial threats.

-• If you want me to take care of you and the house and the kids, I’m perfectly happy to do But you’re going to have to get used to me stepping out with other men.
+• If you want me to take care of you and the house and the kids, I’m perfectly happy to do so.
+But you’re going to have to get used to me stepping out on you.

 Trying to Calm Your Partner Down

-If you want to watch your partner really lose his or her temper, wait until your partner is already upset and then try to calm him or her down.
+If you want to watch your partner really lose their temper, wait until they’re already upset and then try to calm them down.
 Say something like, “Honey, relax.
 This isn’t a big deal.
 You know I love you, and I always have.
 You’re overreacting.”
 Then you should probably duck and cover—because that’s what you do when a tornado is heading your way, right?

-Believe us when we tell you that your partner will not like it if you try to diminish (i.e., invalidate) their emotions.
-Sure, if you work hard enough, you might be able to calm your partner down a little bit, but it won’t last, and it certainly won’t fix your underlying issues with relationship trust.
+Believe me when I tell you that betrayed partners do not like it when you try to diminish (i.e., invalidate) their emotions.
+Sure, if you work hard enough, you might be able to calm your partner down a little bit, but it won’t last, and it certainly won’t fix the underlying issues with relationship trust.
 Besides, you are rightfully in the doghouse.
 Your partner’s anger was caused by your actions.
 If you hadn’t cheated and lied, your partner wouldn’t be angry.
-So maybe you should just let your partner be angry and be glad that he or she still cares enough to have strong feelings about you.
-Know too that a big part of your partner’s healing process is being able to express how your actions have affected him or her, and you need to live with that, no matter how awful it feels.
+So maybe you should just let your partner be angry and be glad that they still care enough to have strong feelings about you.
+Know too that a big part of your partner’s healing process is being able to express how your actions have affected them, and you need to live with that, no matter how awful it feels.

-Perhaps more important, accepting your significant other’s anger, sadness, disappointment, and hurt by letting your partner fully express it tells your partner that you care about him or her and your relationship enough to just sit there and take it.
-So in this case the best action you can take is no action at all, except perhaps to validate what your partner is feeling.
+Perhaps more important, you need to accept your partner’s anger, sadness, disappointment, and hurt.
+Doing so tells your partner that you care about them and your relationship enough to just sit there and take it.
+So, in this case the best action you can take is no action at all, except perhaps to validate what your partner is feeling.

 * * * * * * * * * *